Utah’s New E-Bike Law (2026): How HB 381 Regulates E-Bikes, E-Motos, and High-Power Devices

 Local governments may regulate where e-bikes can be used on sidewalks, shared paths, and trails.

-Proposed Changes Under Utah’s HB 381
+New Changes Under Utah’s HB 381

 HB 381 keeps the existing e-bike classification system but introduces several updates intended to clarify how electric mobility devices are regulated.
 Many safety and bicycle advocates, such as Bike Utah, support this legislation.